-Note: The Consulate General in Sydney will return the original passport back to VFS Global as soon as the passport has been checked.
-The passport is generally back with with the applicant maximum 10 working days after the Consulate General in Sydney returns the passport to VFS Global.
+Note: The Consulate General in Sydney will return the original passport to VFS Global as soon as the passport has been checked.
+The passport is generally back with with the applicant maximum 10 working days after submission.

 Please see the information about application fees here.

 The Danish Consulate General in Sydney receives and checks the applications from VFS Global on a daily basis.

 The applications are forwarded electronically to the Danish Immigration Service (DIS) or the Danish Agency International Recruitment and Integration (SIRI) in Copenhagen for processing.
 Once DIS/SIRI has reached a decision they will forward the written approval or refusal to the Danish Consulate General in Sydney, who in turn will forward the decision to the applicant via VFS Global.

 If supporting documentation is missing from the application or if there are any other issues or concerns with the application the Consulate General will contact you.
 PLEASE DO NOT CONTACT THE CONSULATE GENERAL FOR UPDATES WHILE YOUR APPLICATION IS BEING PROCESSED.